 He also likes the deep diving models and based on his pictures he prefers the Chartreuse or brighter colors like the Luminous Green Herringbone.

-Some of the best crankbaits for salmon are: Strike King KVD, Rapala J13, Rapala Tail Dancer.
+Some of the best crankbaits for salmon are the Strike King KVD, Rapala J13, Rapala Tail Dancer.

 Check my most effective crankbaits and other good salmon lures.